uber/piranha/generic/README.md

 Now adapt the `/src/test-resources/<language>/configurations/piranha_arguments.toml` as per your requirements.
 For instance, you may want to update the value corresponding to the `@stale_flag_name` and `@treated`.
 If your rules do not contain require other tags feel free to remove them from your `piranha_arguments.toml`.
 In most cases, one will not require `/src/test-resources/<language>/configurations/edges.toml`.
+Please refer to the `run_piranha_demo.sh` and `demo/` directory to understand how to quickly get stated with Piranha.

 For more details on how to configure Piranha to a new feature flag API see section [Onboarding a new feature flag API](onboarding-a-new-feature-flag-api).
 For more details on how to configure Piranha to a new language see section [Onboarding a new language flag](onboarding-a-new-language).